April 8, 2020

 Over time, new advantages to contact center cloud services and hosted services became clear: disaster recovery, integration of at-home or remote agents, future-proofing through automatic upgrades, and more.
 Today, a new breed of enterprise-class CCaaS offerings have redefined the value proposition and changed the game.

 CCaaS offers a cloud-based customer contact solution that allows companies to utilize contact center software from a provider, without installing hardware on-premise.
 The software is accessed on-demand, as a “service,” and the provider hosts and maintains the equipment in its own location (often called the data center).

 CCaaS is appealing for call centers for a number of reasons.
 The call center software as a service model enables businesses to purchase only the technology they need, reducing internal IT support requirements.
 It also offers more flexibility and scalability as operational needs change.
 With Contact Center as a Service, the initial investment is low, and users typically pay a monthly licensing and usage fee, as well as telecom costs.

-What are the benefits of CCaaS and contact center cloud services?
+What are the benefits of CCaaS software and call center cloud services?